nimblehq/elixir-templates/.github/wiki/Testing.md

 │   │   │   │   │   │   └── web_addon_test.exs
 ```

-### 2/ Variant test
+## 2/ Variant test

-#### 2.1/ Variant

 NimbleTemplate supports 4 variants:

+- Mix
+- Web
 - API
 - Live

+### 2.1/ Mix project

+A Mix project could be either a Standard project or a Custom project.

+- `mix new awesome_project`
+- `mix new awesome_project --module=CustomModuleName`
+- `mix new awesome_project --app=custom_otp_app_name`
+- `mix new awesome_project --module=CustomModuleName --app=custom_otp_app_name`

+Each project could include a `supervision tree`.

-- Web
+- `mix new awesome_project`
+- `mix new awesome_project --sup`
+- `mix new awesome_project --module=CustomModuleName --app=custom_otp_app_name`
+- `mix new awesome_project --module=CustomModuleName --app=custom_otp_app_name --sup`

+Adding it all together, totals to 4 variant test cases.

+- Applying the `Mix variant` to a `Standard Mix project`
-- Mix
+- Applying the `Mix variant` to a `Custom Mix project`
+- Applying the `Mix variant` to a `Standard Mix project with the --sup option`
+- Applying the `Mix variant` to a `Custom Mix project with the --sup option`

-#### 2.2/ Phoenix project
+### 2.2/ Phoenix project

-The Phoenix project could be either a Web or API project.
+A Phoenix project could be either a Web, LiveView, or API.

-- Web variant supports HTML and Webpack configuration.
+- Web variants support HTML and Webpack configuration.

 ```bash
 mix phx.new awesome_project
 ```

-- LiveView project is including HTML and Webpack configuration.
+- LiveView projects include HTML and Webpack configuration.

 ```bash
 mix phx.new awesome_project --live
 ```

-- API variant does NOT support HTML and Webpack configuration.
+- API variants do NOT support HTML and Webpack configuration.

 ```bash
 mix phx.new awesome_project --no-html --no-webpack
 ```

-- Custom project variant allow us to modify the app name or module name.
+- Custom project variants allow us to modify the app name or module name.

 ```bash
 # Use CustomModuleName